qiwu57kevin/iros2021-gesthor/README.md

 Here, `-c` is to specify which checkpoint model to use, and `--eval` is to mark the process as evaluation--or lese, the training will resume from the checkpoint model and continue.

 ## Contact
-If you have any questions, feel free to reach out to me at qiwu57kevin@gmail.com
+If you have any questions, feel free to reach out to me:
+- Name: Qi Wu
+- Email: qiwu57kevin@gmail.com